Skip to main content

 }

-Important: Dependency injection is type-based.
 Each type can only be registered once.
-Attempting to register duplicate types will result in an error.
-If you need to inject multiple values of the same underlying type (e.g., multiple strings), create distinct types:
+To inject multiple values of the same underlying type, create distinct named types:

 _, err := structpages.Mount(mux, pages{}, "/", "My App",